HolyMichael/HolyMichael.github.io/_pages/projects.md

   - /projects
 ---

+* A tool for predictive analysis of trends in an IT Service: A proof of concept web app that would draw its information from a database where all issue tickets are located.
+It would put this information in graph format separating issues by categories and offer a predictive analysis of the future amount of issues using Facebook prophet.

 * A Secure Lotto: A Proof of concept online lottery where tickets are distributed to all signed in users, and only the winners know if they won (not even the server knows)